 “Happiness is walking in the grass in your bare feet.“ -Lucy Van Pelt

 Michelle lives in Santa Rosa, California with her son and Paws As Loving Support (PALS) facility dogs, “Austin” Powers and Princess “Nadia.”
 She has worked at the Swain Center since 2001.
 Michelle’s passion is working with children on the Autism Spectrum.
-She enjoys teaching social skills classes.
+She enjoys teaching Social Skills/Let’s Adapt! classes.
 In 2010, Michelle became an active volunteer and puppy raiser for PALS.
 She wanted to team up with an assistance dog to help her out with her job at the Swain Center.
 Austin and Michelle graduated on September 11, 2011 as an Assistance Dog Facility Dog Team.
 Nadia and Michelle graduated on October 20, 2012 as an Assistance Dog Facility Dog Team.
 Both Austin and Nadia currently work at the Swain Center.
-Michelle and Nadia are in training to become a Comfort Team for the County of Sonoma.
+The kids enjoy seeing and working with the dogs during their therapy sessions.
 In her free time, Michelle loves to snuggle up on the couch and watch movies.
 She enjoys scrapbooking, reading, gardening, canning, pickling, hiking and camping.

 “It is my pleasure to open up the world of communication to children and their families.
 The joy I receive each and every day in serving those with communication difficulties comes back around in astounding ways!”

 Debbie enjoys sharing time with her family and friends.
-Her two daughters each have a son and Debbie spends as much time with her grandsons as possible.
-She also enjoys hiking, walking, gardening, going to the beach and discovering the wonders that beautiful Sonoma County has to offer.
+She has four grandchildren whom she spends as much time as possible with.
+Debbie and her husband enjoy camping, hiking, walking, gardening and traveling.
+She enjoys all of the wonders that beautiful Sonoma County has to offer.

 Taylor was born and raised in Sonoma County, and grew up with a love for working with children paired with a passion for singing.
 A recent graduate from San Francisco State University, Taylor completed her final internship at The Swain Center in April 2015, and is thrilled to be back and working full time as a Speech-Language Pathologist!
 Outside of work, Taylor enjoys spending time with her parents and two younger sisters, obsessing over the San Francisco Giants, and spending time in the sunshine.